discourse/discourse-saml/README.md

 A Discourse Plugin to enable authentication via SAML

 Setting up your idp:
-The entity-id should be: `http://example.com`
+The entity-id should be: `http://example.com` or can be defined with `DISCOURSE_SAML_ISSUER`.
-The consumer assertion service url should be: `https://example.com/auth/saml/callback`
+The consumer assertion service url should be: `https://example.com/auth/saml/callback` or can be defined with `DISCOURSE_SAML_ASSERTION_URL`.

 You may need to set your idp to send an extra custom attribute 'screenName', that will become the users id.